lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Ordering VII](ordering_vii.png)

-The second face defines vertices which already has been assigned, but they contain the same values, so there’s no problem in reprocessing this.
+The second face defines vertices which already have been assigned, but they contain the same values, so there’s no problem in reprocessing this.
 I hope the process has been clarified enough, it can be some tricky until you get it.
 The methods that reorder the data are set below.
 Keep in mind that what we have are float arrays so we must transform those arrays of vertices, textures and normals into arrays of floats.
 So the length of these arrays will be the length of the vertices list multiplied by the number three in the case of vertices and normals or multiplied by two in the case of texture coordinates.

 ```java
 private static Mesh reorderLists(List<Vector3f> posList, List<Vector2f> textCoordList,